-Gladman Support If allocated, the Include as a To be included Developments Support development would deliver significant benefits to the local area and wider community, including: 600+ dwellings, providing for a wide range of tenure, size and types of new homes; 33% affordable homes; child play provision; access links to the southern land parcel; pedestrian and cycling links/improvements; recreational green open space, a net-biodiversity gain and support for existing local services through increased use and spend. contingency site with 2043.
-This site will become an allocation if there are three consecutive years in which Annual Monitoring Reports show that housing completions in Greater Norwich are more than 10% below annual targets in the plan (together with GNLP2043) as a contingency site for 800 dwellings.
+Gladman Support If allocated, the Include as a To be included

+Developments development would deliver contingency site in the plan

+- significant benefits to the with 2043.
+This (together with

+local area and wider site will become an GNLP2043) as

+community, including: 600+ allocation if there a contingency

+dwellings, providing for a are three site for 800

+wide range of tenure, size consecutive years dwellings.

+and types of new homes; in which Annual

+33% affordable homes; Monitoring Reports

+child play provision; access show that housing

+links to the southern land completions in

+parcel; pedestrian and Greater Norwich

+cycling links/improvements; are more than 10%

+recreational green open below annual

+space, a net-biodiversity targets

+gain and support for

+existing local services

+through increased use and

+spend.